dreaddymck/audio-player-cbhdmk/README.md

-# (DMCK) audio player
+# (DMCK) audio presenter

-== Work In Progress ==
+## Work In Progress

+Just another audio player, playlist creation tool.
+Designed to grab the first mp3 link in published posts then render a tabbed playlist.
+Playlists are currently defined by json structure and If the access_log is available, a top 10 playlist can be parsed the tab also.

-Just another html5 mp3 audio player based on html5 audio playlist tutorial: https://www.script-tutorials.com/html5-audio-player-with-playlist/
+based on this html5 audio playlist tutorial: https://www.script-tutorials.com/html5-audio-player-with-playlist/

-This plugin will generate a playlist from the the first mp3 link found in public posts.
-Filter by tags availble.

 shortcode example:
 [dmck-audioplayer]

-playlists will be generated from the json structure created in the admin playlist tab.

-== Installation ==
+## Installation

 1. Upload plugin folder to `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress